MGTBench: Benchmarking Machine-Generated Text Detection: Introduction

 \section{Introduction}

-Large language models (LLMs), such as T5~\cite{RSRLNMZLL20}, GPT3~\cite{BMRSKDNSSAAHKHCRZWWHCSLGCCBMRSA20}, PaLM~\cite{CNDBMRBCSGSSTMRBTSPRDHPBAIGYDLGDMGMRFZILLZSSDAODPPLMCPLZWSDFCWMEDPF22}, and ChatGPT~\cite{chatgpt}, have been a significant breakthrough in the field of natural language processing (NLP).
+Large language models (LLMs), such as T5~\cite{RSRLNMZLL20}, GPT3~\cite{BMRSKDNSSAAHKHCRZWWHCSLGCCBMRSA20}, PaLM~\cite{CNDBMRBCSGSSTMRBTSPRDHPBAIGYDLGDMGMRFZILLZSSDAODPPLMCPLZWSDFCWMEDPF22}, and more powerful LLMs such as ChatGPT~\cite{chatgpt} and Claude~\cite{Claude}, have been a significant breakthrough in the field of natural language processing (NLP).
 With huge numbers of parameters and being trained with massive amounts of data, LLMs have shown remarkable performance in various real-world applications, e.g., education, customer service, and finance.

-While LLMs have shown impressive qualities in terms of achieving state-of-the-art performance in various tasks and generating human-like texts, several limitations and ethical concerns have to be taken into account.
-First, the LLMs may generate text that sounds realistic but may not be entirely accurate or factual~\cite{LHE22}.
+While powerful LLMs have shown impressive qualities in terms of achieving remarkable performance in various tasks and generating human-like texts, several limitations and ethical concerns have to be taken into account.
+First, LLMs may generate text that sounds realistic but may not be entirely accurate or factual~\cite{LHE22}.
 Second, the misuse of LLMs may raise concerns in education, making a fair judgment impossible~\cite{S22}.
 Also, it is difficult to trace back the machine-generated text to its source, which raises concerns about accountability, especially when the content is used to spread misinformation or propaganda~\cite{WMRGUHCGBKKBHSBBHRHILIG21}.

 To address these issues, researchers have considered automatic detection methods that can identify the machine-generated text (MGT) from the human-written text (HWT).
 Concretely, those methods can be concluded into two categories, i.e., metric-based methods and model-based methods.
-For the metric-based methods~\cite{SBCAHWRW19,GSR19,MLKMF23}, metrics such as log-likelihood, word rank, and predicted distribution entropy to determine whether a text belongs to MGT or HWT.
-Regarding the model-based methods~\cite{SBCAHWRW19,GZWJNDYW23}, the classification model is trained by both MGT and HWT corpus.
+For the metric-based methods~\cite{SBCAHWRW19,GSR19,MLKMF23}, metrics such as log-likelihood, word rank, and predicted distribution entropy are used to determine whether a text belongs to MGT or HWT.
+Regarding the model-based methods~\cite{SBCAHWRW19,GZWJNDYW23,ZHRBFRC19,gptzero}, classification models are trained by both MGTs and HWTs.